Skip to content

 --abort-on-container-exit --exit-code-from client

-You can check execution log with docker-compose command.
+You can check the execution log with docker-compose command after execution.

-When you want to monitor log, you can add -f option.
+When you want to monitor log, you can add -f option for logs command.

 Stop test setup